 Finding a balance between aesthetics and practical manufacturing considerations is also vital.
 While the look of the product is important, it should not compromise the manufacturability of the product too much.
 Product designers and engineers should aim to use standard measurements and avoid intricate geometries that are difficult or impossible to manufacture as much as possible.

-3 key benefits of implementing Design for Manufacturability
+Key benefits of Design for Manufacturing

 Cost reduction